tekknolagi/tekknolagi.github.com/_posts/2023-11-04-ninja-is-enough.md

 into here.
 Not so nice.

 Fortunately, I am here to tell you that there is an interesting alternative for small projects: Ninja.
-And y u can even write a program to generate Ninja for you, if you want.
+And you can even write a program to generate Ninja for you, if you want.

 ## A look at Ninja